zlib-ng/minizip-ng/README.md

 My work with the minizip library started in 2006 when I fixed a few bugs I found and submitted them to Gilles Vollant.
 In 2010, I implemented WinZip AES encryption, disk splitting, and I/O buffering that were necessary for another project I was working on.
 Around that time I created this public repository so I could share my improvements with the community.
-I have been maintaining and actively developing this code base since that time.
 At the beginning of 2017, I began the work to refactor and rewrite the library as version 2 because it had become difficult to maintain and code readability suffered over the years.

 ## Features